-- (1) The Lender should refund the difference between Mr J and Miss S's repayments to it under the Credit Agreement and what they would have paid under Loan 1, including the difference between any sums paid to settle the debt owing under the Credit Agreement and what would have needed to have been paid to settle Loan 1. - (2) - (3) The Lender should also refund 25% of the annual management charges Mr J and Miss S actually paid from the Time of Sale 2 up to the Time of Sale 3\. - (4) The Lender can deduct - i.
-The value of any promotional giveaways that Mr J and Miss S used or took advantage of from the Time of Sale 2 up to the Time of Sale 3; and - ii.
-25% of the market value of the holidays\\ Mr J and Miss S took using their Fractional Club 2 points from the Time of Sale 2 up to the Time of Sale 3 (if any).
+- (1) The Lender should refund the difference between Mr J's repayments to it under the Credit Agreement and what they would have paid under Loan 2, including the difference between any sums paid to settle the debt owing under the Credit Agreement and what would have needed to have been paid to settle Loan 2. - (2) The Lender should also refund 15% of annual management charges Mr J and Miss S actually paid from the Time of Sale 3 to date\. - (3) The Lender can deduct - i.
+The value of any promotional giveaways that Mr J and Miss S used or took advantage of from the Time of Sale 3 onwards; and - ii.
+15% of the market value of the holidays\\ Mr J and Miss S took using their Fractional Club 3 points from the Time of Sale 3 onwards (if any).